Pomerleau v. Town of Brentwood

 • Court U.S. District Court

-• Issues Discrimination in Name of Religion, Government-Supported Religion, Taxpayer Funding of Religion
+• Issues Fighting Discrimination, Religious Minorities, Taxpayer Funding of Religion

 The Town Council of Brentwood, Maryland had a practice of beginning each meeting with a recitation of the Lord’s Prayer.
 The mayor and Town Council members would rise with clasped hands and bowed heads, and the mayor typically asked the members of the audience to stand and join in a “moment of silence and/or prayer.”
 The mayor then led the audience in a recitation of the Lord’s Prayer over the Council’s microphone system.